Culture

 I have lived in the Great Lake State of Michigan my entire life.
 For the past 11 years, I’ve resided in a small town called St. Louis (Michigan, not Missouri), which is often referred to as the Middle of the Mitten.
 Although highly effective, it’s rather awkward to be able to point to the center of my hand to describe to others where I’m from.
 Our rural town is known for its state prisons, vast farmlands, its unique power plant that generates electricity from a dam on the Pine River that runs through town, and newly constructed wind farms that are home to over 100 enormous wind turbines.
 Although I enjoy living in this small town, it certainly is lacking in the arts.
 In order to experience and enjoy international cuisine, live music, art, and theatre, the best option is to travel to the west side of the state to Grand Rapids.
 This past winter, my wife and I made the hour and a half trip to Grand Rapids with some friends to eat at a highly popular and outstanding tapas restaurant called San Chez.
 It’s something we had talked about doing for over 10 years but simply never took the time to do it.
 If you’ve never heard of Spanish tapas, you need to keep reading.

 During my first year teaching back in 2000-2001, I became the new Spanish Club advisor at my high school.
-The previous Spanish teacher (yes, I’m the only language teacher in the entire district) had booked the Spanish Fiesta trip through EF Tours for our upcoming spring break.
+The previous Spanish teacher (yes, I’m the only language teacher in the entire district) had booked an EF Spain tour for our upcoming spring break.
 That March, I took over the reins and led a small group of students and chaperones on tour.
 I vividly recall our tour guide, Sonia Formoso, taking us to a Spanish tapas restaurant in Madrid.
 I had no idea what tapas were or where they originated.
 It wasn’t until later that I taught a unit on Spain and learned more about the origin of tapas.
-If I had known about Spanish tapas before the trip, it would have made for an entirely different experience.
+If I had known about tapas before the Spain trip, it would have made for an entirely different experience.

 Tapas